upul/Behavioral-Cloning/README.md

 * Train a model in real road conditions.
 For this, we might need to find a new simulator.
 * Experiment with other possible data augmentation techniques.
-* When we are driving a car, our actions such as how to change steering angles, increase/decrease gas are not just based on instantaneous driving decisions.
-In fact, driving decisions are affected by the past (maybe few seconds) read condition.
-Hence, it would be really interesting to how Recurrent Neural Network (**RNN**) model such as **LSTM** and **GRU** perform this problem.
+* When we are driving a car, our actions such as changing steering angles and applying brakes are not just based on instantaneous driving decisions.
+In fact, curent driving decision is based on what was traffic/road condition in fast few seconds.
+Hence, it would be really interesting to seee how Recurrent Neural Network (**RNN**) model such as **LSTM** and **GRU** perform this problem.
 * Finally, training a (deep) reinforcement agent would also be an interesting additional project.